 First you learn the instrument, then you learn the music, then you forget all that s**t and just play. — Charlie Parker

-The design is the visualisation of an imagination.
-Rather than wait for a perfect moment, I approach my client to design with me in the early state.
-I’ve found that a sketch (together) sells the ideas better than a final sexy pixel.
+Quick design is the best way to visualisation imagination.
+Rather than wait for a perfect design, I invite my client to design with me at the early state.
+Compare to a pixel perfect, I’ve found that a simple hand sketch can generate more ideas together.

 The purpose of the experimental is pretty straightforward.
-We experiment to make sure that the products/services that the client offering will benefit their customer life.
+We experiment to make sure that the products/services will benefit the customer.